 This is a comprehensive, entry-level avalanche course designed for those with basic ski/snowboard touring experience.
 This Private AIARE course will be a 3-day, 2-night trip based at the Frog Lake Huts near Castle Peak.
-Learn more about the Frog Lake Huts and ski terrain here: https://alpenglowexpeditions.com/frog-lake-ski-guiding/
+They are top notch European style huts that will be nice and cozy after long days out learning!
+Learn more about the Frog Lake Huts and ski terrain here.

 Students can expect to develop a good foundation on how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn avalanche rescue techniques.